CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 5. Likelihood of resulting in additional research funding

-Application & Submission Information
+Application and Submission Information

 Funds Available: Investigative teams may request up to $40,000/faculty, with an award term of one year.
 Pilot grants will not be awarded for projects already funded through external agencies, however coupling of CHARMED pilot funding with funding from other internal JHU pilot projects to extend the impact of the work is encouraged.